How Many Cups In 32oz

 4. Interpret the result: The answer is 4 cups.

 This method works for any liquid measurement.
-For instance, if you have 16 ounces, dividing by 8 gives you 2 cups.
-Similarly, 64 ounces would be 8 cups.
+Take this case: if you have 16 ounces, dividing by 8 gives you 2 cups.
+Because of that, similarly, 64 ounces would be 8 cups.
 This straightforward division makes it easy to convert between ounces and cups without needing a calculator.

 Real Examples